dc4eu/educational-pilot/DSTRL/toolkits/Pilot2/data_models_relationships.md

 - Defines the identity assurance level through `eduPersonAssurance`
 - Allows for multiple simultaneous educational affiliations

-### 3. Specific Academic Credentials - Verifiable Achievements
+### 3. Specific Academic/POrofessional Qualifciations Credentials - Verifiable Achievements

 Credentials such as **Certificate of Enrolment** and other academic achievements are linked to the ecosystem through the EducationalID.